 When your arm is at your side, the subacromial bursa protrudes laterally.
 It does not invade unless it is grossly inflamed.

 When you elevate your arm further out to the side, the bursa rolls beneath the bone, increasing the impingement.

 When you continue to elevate your arm above shoulder height, the bursa rolls clear the impingement zone, and your pain eases.
 However, further impingement may return at the extreme of the range when your arm is adjacent to your ear.

 How Can You Prevent Shoulder Bursitis?

 Eliminating the causes of primary and secondary impingement is the key to preventing shoulder bursitis and rotator cuff problems.
-Factors such as posture, muscle length, shoulder stability, and rotator cuff strength need to be addressed and can be optimised with specific exercises as prescribed by your physiotherapist.
+Factors such as posture, muscle length, shoulder stability, and rotator cuff strength need to be addressed and optimised with specific exercises prescribed by your physiotherapist.